district0x/d0x-INFRA/re-mount.md

 Some modules might include also namespaces such as `cool-dev.ui.now.utils` for utils functions, or `cool-dev.ui.now.spec` for spec validating configuration options and input into events.

+A re-mount module can also provide reagent components closely related to module's logic.
+In our example we could be providing component with namespace: `cool-dev.ui.component.current-time`.

 More importantly, since re-mount modularisation pattern creates such a good encapsulation, where each module sits in own repository, we highly recommend you to create tests for each of your module.
 It'll make maintainability of your modules much easier.